guidance-ai/jsonschemabench/maskbench/README.md

 Outlines seems to be using more than one thread, so we instead run it with 90 threads in parallel to limit the CPU this way.

+Random notes:
+- for TBM, with batch size 100 and forward pass time of 20ms, the p99 happens 50 times per second, and p99.9 happens 5 times per second; unless handled specially, these mask computations will hold the entire batch
+- the TTFM is cut off at 900s due to timeout (especially for Outlines)
+- while LLGuidance has the biggest number of compile errors, it has almost no validation errors nor crashes;
+  in other words it's upfront about what it cannot do
+- the "invalidation errors" are cases where a generation should be rejected, but wasn't; these are clear bugs
+- "validation errors" may be more tricky due to object property ordering;
+  however, all engines stick to definition order in `properties`, and engines other than LLGuidance don't support `allOf` and sibling properties (which introduces complications to the ordering)

 <!-- GEN-BEGIN -->
 | metric              | LLGuidance | XGrammar (defl.) |    XGrammar |    Outlines |
 |:--------------------|-----------:|-----------------:|------------:|------------:|